We all need kindness once in a while right? (who am I kidding, we mostly need it every day.)

-We have some negatives and rough patches in life but there’s way where we can overtake those negatives and turn them into the opposite.
+We have some negatives and rough patches in life but there’s a way where we can disband those negativities and turn them into the opposite.
 Positives.
+What comes around, goes around.

 I’m going to be listing some ways on how you can benefit yourself and others around you with kindness.

-but seriously, you could make an effort to make someone else’s day happy.
+… But seriously, you could make an effort to make someone else’s day.

 Even if its just by text or saying it over the phone.